Adopt a Broken Windows policy.

 Once you get your backlink from a website owner, you’re done!

 That’s the beginner mindset at play.
 True SEO professionals look for opportunities to build relationships.
-Using a CRM tool—I recommend Pipedrive or Hubspot Sales—set a reminder to stay in touch with website owners every few months.

 What should you say in these staying-in-touch emails?